 The Board has responsibility to provide risk oversight as a part of each director's obligations to us and our stockholders.
 The Board aims to set a healthy "tone at the top" and guides our management to take appropriate measures to control material risks.
-The Board executes on these measures to control material risks.
 The Board executes on these responsibilities directly and through its standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Strategic Partnerships and Transactions Committee, each of which is comprised solely of members and chairs who qualify as independent directors.
 While the Board believes that we practice good risk management strategies and processes, it is the Board's responsibility to oversee the pressure testing of these strategies and processes on a continuous basis in order to confirm that risk management stays effective despite evolving market conditions, business strategies, regulatory rules, and our development.

 Our Board delegates principal responsibility for its risk management and assessment functions to its Audit Committee.
-The Board directly receives a quarterly risk report from the General Counsel.
+The Board directly receives a guarterly risk report from the General Counsel.
 Likewise, the Audit Committee receives a risk management update from our management as part of its regular quarterly meetings.
-In addition, the Audit Committee oversees our annual extension business risk accencement and business froud is regular to the provide the second second business of the second b quarterly meetings.
 In addition, the Audit Committee oversees our annual enterprise business risk assessment and bi-annual fraud risk assessment which are conducted by our internal auditor.
 The internal auditor delivers reports directly to the Audit Committee.
 This annual assessment reviews our performance with regard to ongoing financial, operational, and strategic risks, both existing and new.
 The Nominating and Corporate Governance Committee oversees and reports to the Board on the progress of our corporate responsibility program including the Company's policies and practices regarding the ESG program, matters and initiatives.

 Details on the activities and responsibilities of the Board's committees are discussed later in this proxy statement.
 In summary, the Board provides risk oversight that is material to our long-term stockholder value.
-The committee implement the Board's risk oversight in particular focus areas, namely:
+The committees implement the Board's risk oversight in particular focus areas, namely:

 - The Audit Committee discusses the guidelines and policies that govern the process by which the Company's exposure to risk is assessed and managed by management, and specifically considers the Company's major financial, commercial, operational and strategic risk exposures and the steps that the Company's management has taken to monitor and control such exposures, and shares this analysis with the Board.
-The Audit Committee also reviews the Company's risks related to cybersecurity, including review of the state of the Company's cybersecurity, emerging cybersecurity developments and threats, and the Company's strategy to mitigate cybersecurity risks; - The Compensation Committee oversees risks related to the Company's overall compensation committee oversees risks related to the Company annual compensation risk assessment and enterprise business risk assessment, with particular attention to risks related to the Company's use of, and degree of use of, equity and incentive-based compensation as a portion of the total compensation paid to the Company's officers.
-The a portion of the total compensation paid to the Company's officers.
+The Audit Committee also reviews the Company's risks related to cybersecurity, including review of the state of the Company's cybersecurity, emerging cybersecurity developments and threats, and the Company's strategy to mitigate cybersecurity risks; - The Compensation Committee oversees risks related to the Company's overall compensation practices and reviews the results of the Company's annual compensation risk assessment and enterprise business risk assessment, with particular attention to risks related to the Company's use of, and degree of use of, equity and incentive-based compensation as a portion of the total compensation paid to the Company's officers.
 The Compensation Committee also oversees risks related to the Company's practices, policies and plans related to human resources and talent management, and specifically those practices and policies regarding recruiting, retention, career development, succession planning, diversity and inclusion, and corporate culture (collectively, "Human Capital Management"); - The Nominating and Corporate Governance Committee provides primary oversight over risks related to corporate governance practices and ESG activities, including risks related to climate change; and

-The Strategic Partnerships and Transactions Committee provides primary oversight over risks related to the execution of the Company's strategic partnerships and transactions.
+• The Strategic Partnerships and Transactions Committee provides primary oversight over risks related to the execution of the Company's strategic partnerships and transactions.